 Are we the only ones who feel like the Backstreet Boys Las Vegas residency at Planet Hollywood JUST kicked off?
 Time is flying — even Backstreet time.

 A year and a half (two years if you’re reading this during the final month of concerts), thousands of fans from hundreds of countries and a venue name change (hello Zappos) later, Kevin, Howie, AJ, Brian, and Nick have brought the absolute fire to the Vegas strip.
-In fact, they were named the quickest selling Vegas residency, became one of the first groups with a need for the balcony to open up in the theater, and won spots in 2017 Best of Vegas ‘Best Bachelorette Party’, ‘Best New Act’ and ‘Best Resident Performer’ categories!
+In fact, they were named the quickest selling Vegas residency, became one of the first groups with a need for the balcony to open up in the theater, and won spots in 2017 and 2018 Best of Vegas ‘Best Bachelorette Party’, ‘Best New Act’ and ‘Best Resident Performer’ categories!

 Alright, you’re probably here because you have questions.
 Don’t we all?
 We’re trying our best to keep you updated on everything you might ask in regards to BSBVegas so it’s the best experience possible!

 If we don’t answer your question here, please feel free to shoot an email or reach out via social media.
 We won’t bite.

 CLICK HERE to see Backstreet Boys Vegas concert dates and purchase tickets.

 To purchase VIP Meet and Greet (the ONLY way to legitimately meet the Backstreet Boys without potentially scaring them away in Las Vegas):

 CLICK HERE > Find A Date > Click ‘VIP TICKETS’ > Purchase.

 Yes, shipping is added because the poster is shipped after.
 There is no way around it.